CJT-Jackton/CJT-Jackton.github.io-HUGO/content/posts/shader-breakdown-lcd-display.en.md

 > {{< fab github >}} Github \
 > [Source Code](https://github.com/CJT-Jackton/URP-LCD-Dispaly-Example)

-So after reading this [shader tutorial](https://www.alanzucconi.com/2016/05/04/lcd-shader/) by Alan Zucconi, I decided to make my own version of LCD display shader.
-Without further ado, let's get straight into it.
-This effect itself quiet simple, when viewing from distance, the LCD display act identical as a standard emissive material.
+After reading this [shader tutorial](https://www.alanzucconi.com/2016/05/04/lcd-shader/) by Alan Zucconi, I decided to make my own version of LCD display shader.
+This effect itself is quiet simple, when viewing from distance, the LCD display act identical as a standard emissive material.
 But once you move close enough to the display, you can see the individual pixels of the LCD screen.
+What different from the original tutorial is, I use derivative in fragment shader to determine when to reveal the pixel structure of the display therefore the shader can adapt to all kinds of texture with different resolution.

 ---

 ### Pixelize Display Content

 When you magnify the texture, you will notice that the texture become blurrer.
 That's because the texture is using [Bilinear filtering](https://en.wikipedia.org/wiki/Bilinear_interpolation).
-When grabbing one point on the texture, four nearest pixels value were sampled and interpolated base on the distance.
-However on the actual display, each display pixel can only emit exact one color.
-So general speaking the texture of display content should use Point filtering to keep the pixel grid when magnify, but Point filtering also cause some sampling artifacts since the sampling point can't always lands exactly on the position of one pixel.
+When sampling one point on the texture, four nearest pixels value were grabbed and interpolated base on the distance to the sampling position.
+However on the actual display, each display pixel can only emits exactly one color.
+So it is only reasonable that the display content texture should use Point filtering to keep the pixel grid when magnify, but Point filtering also cause some sampling artifacts since the sampling point can't always lands exactly on the position of one texture pixel.
 Is there a way to keep using Bilinear filtering and making the texture pixelize when close-up?

 And yes there is.
 We can manipulate the uv coordinate to trick the texture filtering.
 Using `floor()` returning the biggest integer that smaller than the texture coordinate, we can snap to the position of the nearest pixel to sampling point.